 Sale Dates: CHI has a limited number of prints available – order today to avoid being disappointed.

-CHI will contact you by email when posters are available for pickup.
+CHI will contact you by email to arrange pickup.

 Price: $40.00 each.
 Ordering through CHI saves you the GST!

 50% of the sale price goes to CHI to help offset the costs of our operations.

 2. Interac email money transfer to firstname.lastname@example.org.
 Include “Art Print”, number ordered, your name and email address in the message box of the e-transfer.

 3. Mail a cheque to Calgary Heritage Initiative Society

 c/o 1638 Broadview Road NW, Calgary, AB T2N 3H1

 Include “Art Print”, number ordered, your name and email address.

 Questions about the sale? email email@example.com and indicate “Art Print” in the subject box.